 The participation clause protects you from workplace retaliation if you made a charge, assisted, testified, or participated in an investigation, hearing, or legal proceeding.
 Your participation is protected under Title VII, the Americans with Disabilities Act (ADA), the Age Discrimination in Employment Act of 1967 (ADEA), and other labor laws.

 The opposition clause of protected activity shields you from retaliation for simply opposing any unlawful conduct by your employer.
-This includes communicating, whether implicitly or explicitly, your stance against your employer’s perceived harrassment, discrimination, or unlawful behavior.
+This includes communicating, whether implicitly or explicitly, your stance against your employer’s perceived harassment, discrimination, or unlawful behavior.

 You and your attorney will also have to prove that your employer retaliated with a negative or “materially adverse” action, which means any action that would discourage a reasonable person from participating in protected activity.
 Examples of materially adverse actions are terminating your employment, cutting your hours, or lowering your pay.

 Your employer retaliation attorney must prove that there was a causal connection between your protected activity and the negative action of your employer.
 In other words, there must be a connection between the measures you took and how your employer retaliated.
 Proving that your protected activity was the cause of the employer’s action can be difficult.

 However, your attorney can help you prove causation by showing three things:

 - Timing: The timing of your employer’s negative action matters.
-If you and your attorney can prove that only a short time occured between your action and your employer’s retaliation, then it will be very helpful for proving your case.
+If you and your attorney can prove that only a short time occurred between your action and your employer’s retaliation, then it will be very helpful for proving your case.

 - Your employer’s awareness: It will help prove causation if you can show that your employer, or the person who retaliated, was aware or had knowledge of your complaint, report, or protected activity before they took a negative action.